 Game Two: Boxscore PDF

-UT Martin will return to action with a non-conference doubleheader against in-state foe Memphis on Tuesday, April 4.
-First pitch from Bettye Giles Field is scheduled for 4 p.m.
+UT Martin will look to close out the team’s current six-game homestand with a doubleheader against OVC foe Austin Peay on Sunday, April 9.
+First pitch from Bettye Giles Field is scheduled for 1 p.m.